-ITER's Vacuum Vessel will be twice as large and sixteen times as heavy as that of any previous tokamak, with an internal diametre of 6 metres.
-It will measure a little over 19 metres across by 11 metres high, and weigh in excess of 5,000 tons.
+ITER's vacuum vessel will be twice as large and sixteen times as heavy as that of any previous tokamak, with an internal diametre of 6 metres.
+It will measure a little over 19 metres across by 11 metres high, and weigh in excess of 5,000 tonnes.

 Conducted by Rich Hawryluk, the former Deputy Director of the Princeton Plasma Physics Laboratory, engineers and scientists from around the world together with many ITER staff had investigated the best path forward with the design of the 1,400 m³ steel vessel, the biggest fusion furnace ever built.

 The ITER Organization identified in March this year four outstanding issues with the design of the vacuum vessel and its in-vessel components.
-First, the adequacy of the nuclear shielding of the present vessel with respect to the heating of the Toroidal Field (TF) coils emerged as a concern.
+First, the adequacy of the nuclear shielding of the present vessel with respect to the heating of the toroidal field coils emerged as a concern.
 Second, it seemed possible that the forces on the blankets through abnormal events could transfer a higher stress than the present allowable to the vessel which is why the design of the flexible cartridges holding the blanket modules and the blanket itself needed to be adapted.
-Third, the integration of the ELM coils into the present design - especially their connections - was a challenge from the beginning.
+Third, the integration of the ELM coils into the present design—especially their connections—was a challenge from the beginning.

 Günther Janeschitz and Paul-Henri Rebut having fun playing with the model of a self-supporting blanket for ITER, an idea carrying the signature of the much-decorated French fusion scientist.